wma1729/simple-n-fast/librdb/README.md

 4. Sync data file after every write.
 Default is true.
 5. Sync index file after every write.
 Default is false.

 Key page and hash table size must be set before the first open.
 Once the database is opened, these values are *almost* set in stone.
 If you specify a different value on subsequent opens, the values are simply ignored.
 There is a way to change them.
 See `rebuild` below.
+The set the last three options, use `RdbOptions`.

 ```C++
 int Rdb::open();